Martiusweb/asynctest/doc/asynctest.case.rst

               but it actually didn't.

         The decorator of a method has a greater priority than the decorator of a class.
-When :func:`fail_on` decorates a class and one of its methods with conflicting arguments, those of the class are overriden.
+When :func:`~asynctest.fail_on` decorates a class and one of its methods with conflicting arguments, those of the class are overriden.

-        Subclasses of a decorated :class:`TestCase` inherit of the checks enabled on the parent class.
+        Subclasses of a decorated :class:`~asynctest.TestCase` inherit of the checks enabled on the parent class.

         .. versionadded:: 0.8